Multilevel Geometric Optimization for Regularised Constrained Linear Inverse Problems: Introduction

 \subsection{Related Work}

-\textit{Multi-level optimization} has been introduced by Nash \cite{Nash:2000}.
-Multi-level smooth unconstrained optimization is the setting of \cite{Nash:2000,Gratton:2008, WenGoldfarb:2009}, that includes trust-region and line search optimization.
-The first multi-level optimization method that covers the nonsmooth convex composite case was introduced in \cite{Parpas:2017}.
-It is a multi-level version of the well-known proximal gradient method.
+\textit{Multilevel optimization} has been introduced by Nash \cite{Nash:2000}.
+Multilevel smooth unconstrained optimization is the setting of \cite{Nash:2000,Gratton:2008, WenGoldfarb:2009}, that includes trust-region and line search optimization.
+The first multilevel optimization method that covers the nonsmooth convex composite case was introduced in \cite{Parpas:2017}.
+It is a multilevel version of the well-known proximal gradient method.
 An accelerated variant was proposed in \cite{Parpas:2016_Magma}.
 Both approaches in \cite{Parpas:2017,Parpas:2016_Magma} can only handle smoothable functions in the sense of \cite{Beck:2012_smoothable_func}.
-A multi-level optimization approach for box-constraints (non-smoothable functions) was proposed in \cite{Kocvara:2016}.
+A multilevel optimization approach for box-constraints (non-smoothable functions) was proposed in \cite{Kocvara:2016}.
 The design of the coarse model in \cite{Kocvara:2016} was inspired by the trust-region method in \cite{Gratton:2008} and the work reported in \cite{Kornhuber93monotonemultigrid}, and was adopted also in \cite{Plier:2021}.

-Results for \textit{non-convex} optimization problems using a multi-level approach are not yet available in the Euclidean setting.
-Recently, a geometric multi-level optimization approach has been proposed by \cite{Sutti:2020vn} for the specific case of low-rank matrix manifolds.
-Our approach differs in that we focus on information geometry for constructing multi-level problem representations, which should be applicable to various constrained convex programs beyond the case study \eqref{eq:intro-approach} considered in this paper.
+Results for \textit{non-convex} optimization problems using a multilevel approach are not yet available in the Euclidean setting.
+Recently, a geometric multilevel optimization approach has been proposed by \cite{Sutti:2020vn} for the specific case of low-rank matrix manifolds.
+Our approach differs in that we focus on information geometry for constructing multilevel problem representations, which should be applicable to various constrained convex programs beyond the case study \eqref{eq:intro-approach} considered in this paper.

 Since Nesterov's work \cite{Nesterov:2005aa}, \textit{accelerated} first-order convex optimization has become an active research field \cite{Tseng:2008aa,Salzo:2012aa,Wibisono_2016,Fazylab:2018aa}.
 Due to the performance of Nesterov's discrete scheme and the work \cite{Su:2016aa}, a major line of research concerns the understanding and generation of accelerated discrete scheme using continuous-time ODEs, where an adaptive `friction term' causes acceleration.
-In our approach, acceleration is solely achieved by employing a multi-level problem representation.
+In our approach, acceleration is solely achieved by employing a multilevel problem representation.
 Acceleration of the first-order Riemannian dynamics is an interesting problem of future research.

 The use of \textit{geometry} for convex programming has a long history \cite{Bayer:1989aa,Nesterov:2002aa,Absil:2008aa}.
 The commonly adopted interior point geometry is based on Hessian metrics generated by self-concordant barrier functions, due to the provable optimality in connection with Newton-like second-order optimization \cite{Nesterov:1994aa}, see e.g. \cite{Parpas-self} for recent related work.
 Closer to our work is the comprehensive paper by \cite{Alvarez:2004} where Hessian metrics generated by convex functions of Legendre type are studied for a class of convex programs that include affine subspace constraints.